allenai/beaker-run-action/README.md

 A name to assign the experiment.
 If not specified, a random name will be generated.

-### `clusters` (optional)

-A comma-separated list of clusters that can be used to override the cluster in the spec for a task, if any of them have enough resources avaiable.

-For example, you may want to set the cluster in your spec to a scalable cloud cluster, and then set the `clusters` input to a list of on-premise clusters.
-That way if any of those on-premise clusters have enough resources available, they will be used instead of the cloud cluster specified in the experiment spec.

 ### `timeout` (optional)

 Time to wait (in seconds) for the experiment to finish.